mkudenko/vagrant-ansible-laravel/README.md

-vagrant-ansible-laravel
+Vagrant-Ansible-Laravel
 =======================

-Ansible provisioning of the Vagrant box for multiple Laravel projects
+Ansible provisioning of the Vagrant box for multiple Laravel projects.